joisig/joisig.com/_olddrafts/speech-for-startup-reykjavik-2015-mentors44-revision-v1-Speech-for-Startup-Iceland-2015-mentors.md

 guid: http://joisig.com/?p=45
 permalink: /44-revision-v1/
 ---
-For the last three summers, I&#8217;ve participated as a mentor in the <a href="http://www.startupreykjavik.com/" target="_blank">Startup Reykjavik</a> accelerator programme.
-Today, I was honoured to be voted by the 2014 alumni as startup of the year for last summer&#8217;s programme.
+For the last three summers, I've participated as a mentor in the <a href="http://www.startupreykjavik.com/" target="_blank">Startup Reykjavik</a> accelerator programme.
+Today, I was honoured to be voted by the 2014 alumni as startup of the year for last summer's programme.

 I was asked to give a short speech for the occasion, for the mentors who are participating in the Startup Iceland accelerator this summer.
 I gave the speech in Icelandic, and it is available in its original form <a href="https://docs.google.com/document/d/1BUL5dE4WNPyk7xaMyca9Hj0gfgqQOYsxhk845DbfvjM/edit?usp=sharing" target="_blank">here</a>.
 What follows is an English translation: